huynguyentran/Online-Shooting-Tanks/TankWars/Resources/README.txt

 _We use a string to keep track of the last movement direction of the tank before its direction is changed by a button press.
 When we revert to string (i.e. when the overriding button is lifted), we set the string to "none".
   _If the string is not none and the button corresponding to the string's direction is lifted before the overriding button has been lifted, then the string is set to "none" (i.e. press A and S, lift A then S).

+_Deserilization proecess was put in the Model while the Serialization process was put in the Controller for seperation of concern.
+Deserilization process was in charge of creating the game object, while Serialization was for sending command/request back to the server.

+_Some color sprites that were given are very hard to see with the background.
+We use more contrasting color that does not match its tank (Each tank still has its unique projectile color).

 <External code and resources>
+-Some methods were based on Labs and Lectures.
 -Our own PS7 NetworkController.
+-To get the images from the resouces folder, we use System.IO.Directory.GetFiles

 <Problems>
 ()Can not run the program.
 (Fixed by installing the Json package)